-I have audited the financial statements of the Organization, which comprise the statement of financial position as at March 31, 2019 and the statement of operations and changes in fund balances and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the financial statements of the Organization, which comprise the statement of financial position as at March 31, 2023, and the statement of operations and net assets and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the accompanying financial statements present fairly, in all material respect, the financial position of the Organization as at March 31, 2019 and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In my opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion paragraph, the accompanying financial statements present fairly, in all material respect, the financial position of the Organization as at March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.